 Hogan Lovells has a longstanding tradition of improving our community through pro bono work.
 All lawyers are expected to participate in pro bono activities.
 The New York office has an associate dedicated to lead the Pro Bono practice.
 This position is an eighteen-month-long, rotating position for which all associates may apply.
 The associate selected for this position spends part of his/her time working on pro bono matters and coordinating the development of pro bono work for other lawyers in the office.

-As part of our ongoing commitment to the community, New York lawyers and staff are active in many organizations, including:
+As part of our ongoing commitment to the community, New York lawyers and staff are active in many organizations.
+These include:

-- Lawyers and staff volunteer throughout the year for City Meals on Wheels and deliver meals to homebound elderly.
+- We volunteer throughout the year for City Meals on Wheels and deliver meals to homebound elderly.

-- Lawyers and staff in the Corporate and Real Estate practice groups volunteer once a year at an area soup kitchen, which in the past have included Bowery Mission, Masba Soup Kitchen, and the Yorkville Food Pantry.
+- Our Corporate and Real Estate practice groups volunteer once a year at an area soup kitchen, including Bowery Mission, Masba Soup Kitchen, and the Yorkville Food Pantry.

 - Hogan Lovells sent a team of partners and clients from around the word to participate in London to Paris 2011, a 300-mile, three-day race from London to Paris, for charity.
 We raised money for two very worthwhile causes: Action Against Hunger and Leukemia and Lymphoma Research in partnership with The Geoff Thomas Foundation.

-In addition to contributions made by New York lawyers and staff through firm sponsored organizations, many lawyers and staff members are also active in organizations on an individual basis including:
+In addition to contributions made by New York lawyers and staff through firm sponsored organizations, many members of our office are also active in organizations on an individual basis.
+These include:

 - Robin Keller, a business restructuring and insolvency partner, is chairman of the board of directors of Birch Family Services, a nonprofit engaged in the provision of educational, residential, and related services to children and adults with autism and other developmental disabilities.
-Birch is one of the largest providers of such services in New York City, has groundbreaking achievements in the education of teachers of children with autism, and has recently opened the first residential school for teenagers with autism in New York City.
+Birch is one of the largest providers of such services in New York City, has developed recognized market-leading techniques for the education of children and teachers of children with autism, and operates group homes and one of the few residential schools for teenagers with autism in New York City.
+Birch runs a ground-breaking program called the New Frontier, which provides life planning advice and support services to young adults on the autism spectrum around jobs and careers, housing, social opportunities, health, and wellbeing.

 - Cathy Yu, a business restructuring and insolvency associate, is a member of Birch Family Services’ associate board.